 - Set Healthy Boundaries.
-Yes, God’s word tells us to love one another, but there are times that we need to set proper boundaries in your relationships, which will help you keep things in perspective.
-You need to put these boundaries in place by saying “no” to work, loved ones or activities that you don’t want to do or that harm you in some way.
-Doing too much to please others can lead you to feel overly sensitive when they do something that becomes upsetting to you.
-Even Jesus himself set boundaries when he turned the tables in the temple, making a statement that what the people were doing was wrong.
+Yes, God’s word tells us to love one another, but there are times when we need to set proper boundaries in our relationships, which will help us keep things in perspective.
+You need to set these boundaries by saying “no” to work, loved ones, or activities you don’t want to do or harm you somehow.
+Doing too much to please others can make you overly sensitive when they do something that becomes upsetting to you.
+Even Jesus set boundaries when he turned the tables in the temple, stating that what the people were doing was wrong.

 - Let It Go.
 Use a painful experience from your past to help make you who you are.
 Use it to give you strength, empathy, and character to become a better person.
 We all have something that has hurt us.
 Don’t let your weakness define who you are.
-Instead, through prayer, use it to become stronger and more Christ-like because of it.
+Instead, through prayer, use it to become stronger and more Christ-like.